 Publisher: Harmony Ink Press

 “I loved it.
 It was a great read.
 I had some expectations, but they were surpassed by far.
-It was full of action, more than the previous installments, and the twists the plot took were so unexpected and exciting that I just couldn’t put it down.” – Ana, Gay Book Reviews
+It was full of action, more than the previous installments, and the twists the plot took were so unexpected and exciting that I just couldn’t put it down.” – Ana, 5-star review at Gay Book Reviews

 From Chapter 2 (Warning: If you haven’t read Schooled yet there are spoilers here.)